gkulasik/grpc_assistant_server/README.md

 Will start the Rails server and run migrations against the internal Sqlite3 DB.
 Available at localhost:3000 by default.
 On the first run, the docker containers will be pulled.

+If this script fails rerunning it may help get the application to start successfully.

 #### Stop the service

 `./stop_grpc_assistant_server.sh`